-Rapid prototyping involves different methods in the fast turnaround of products.
+Rapid prototyping involves different methods for the fast turnaround of products.
 It involves the use of many materials, of which titanium is unique.
 The uniqueness being as a result of properties such as strength, lightweight, etc. There are many machining and fabrication methods you can use with titanium; below are a few titanium prototyping methods you can try:

 · CNC Milling

-CNC milling is also another process that you can use in machining alloy.
+CNC milling is also another process that you can use in machining alloys.
 It is more difficult than CNC turning.
 It uses a computer-controlled machine to cut away at the titanium workpiece to produce the required product.